BreadchainCoop/breadchain/README.md

 $ forge test --fork-url "https://rpc.gnosis.gateway.fm" -vvvv --fuzz-runs 1
 ```

-For a full run of tests run the following command, note that it may take a significant amount of time
+For a full run of tests run the following command.
+Note that the command may take upwards of 8 minutes to execute.

 ```shell
 $ forge test --fork-url "https://rpc.gnosis.gateway.fm" -vvvv